The Month of May

 Naming May - Maia’s Month

-May is the fifth month of the year in the Julian and Gregorian calendars and consists of 31 days.
+May is the fifth month of the year in the Gregorian calendar and its predecessor, the Julian calendar.
 It is named after the Greek goddess, Maia who is also identified with the Roman goddess of fertility, Bona Dea.

 - Old English - Maius